CrowdStrike/foundry-sample-servicenow-idp/README.md

 ## Prerequisites

 * The Foundry CLI (instructions below).
-* _Delete or add tools below as required.
-These are from other samples._
 * Python 3.13+ (needed if modifying the app's functions).
 See [Python For Beginners](https://www.python.org/about/gettingstarted/) for installation instructions.

 ### Install the Foundry CLI